Xunnamius/projector-lens-lib-cjs/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 <!--
 Include a clear and concise description of what you expected to happen.
-If applicable, add screenshots to help explain the problem.
+If applicable, add screenshots to help explain.
 -->

 </details>